Facial fat injection:

 • Over or under correction (poor aesthetic result)

-Be sure to go over the risks and side effects of the procedure during your consultation so you can be on the lookout for any potential complications.
+Be sure to go over the procedure risks and side during your consultation in order to be aware of any potential complications.

 What happens if you gain or lose weight after fat transfer?

-The transferred fat cells will continue to live in the area in which they were injected, establishing a blood supply and behaving like any other fat cell.
-This means that if a significant amount of weight is gained or lost, these cells could expand or shrink, affecting the overall results of the procedure.
-This is why patients are encouraged to be at a stable weight before the procedure, and maintain that weight following surgery, in order to preserve results.
+The transferred fat cells establish a blood supply and behave like any other fat cell, which means that they will continue to live in the area in which they were injected.
+These cells could expand or shrink if a significant amount of weight is gained or lost which could affect the overall procedure results.
+This is why patients are encouraged to maintain a stable weight prior to the procedure and sustain the weight following surgery.

-In recent years, cell therapy has been widely used to the skin rejuvenation .
-Stem cells isolated from different parts of the body have always been of interest to researchers and is found a lot in humans.
-ADSC has an effect on fibroblast and keratinocyte proliferation by secreting growth factors, and some research has shown that ADSC can differentiate into epithelial cells and is suitable for improving skin damage and aging.
+In recent years, cell therapy has been widely used for skin rejuvenation.
+Isolated stem cells from different parts of the body have always been of interest to researchers.
+ADSC has an effect on fibroblast and keratinocyte proliferation by secreting growth factors and research has shown that ADSC can differentiate into epithelial cells which is suitable for improving skin damage and aging.

 In the study of Nilforoushzadeh et al. , 16 patients were selected for segregation and SVF transplantation from 2014 to 2015 at the age group of 38-58.
-And in the area of the laugh line and the lines around the mouth of the injection was done.
-In this study a new technique for separation of adipose tissue used and then preparation of SVF and finally ADSC in a short time has been used.
+Injections were performed in the laugh line areas and the lines around the mouth.
+In this study, a new technique for adipose tissue separation was used following SVF preparation and ADSC in a short time.